DeFiPunk'd

 Reconcile and the master file

 After quorum lands the per-slice assessments, a scheduled reconciler runs Claude Sonnet over the merged assessments plus the raw submissions and writes a synthesized verdict to data/master/<slug>.json.
-The master file is what feeds the protocol detail page's narrative — findings, steel-man arguments, verdict, and noted dissent.
+The master file feeds the protocol detail page's narrative — findings, steel-man arguments, verdict, and noted dissent.
 It does not re-grade; it consolidates what the quorum already decided into prose a reader can scan.

 Stages